philippencal/pencal/README.md

-This project is my personal webpage and in near future (I hope) my personal blog.
+This project is my personal webpage.

 WARNING: Don't modify custom.css, it's compiled by sass.